The Big Bang Theory: Science

 Much of the series focuses on science, particularly physics.
 The four main male characters are employed at Caltech and have science-related occupations, as do Bernadette and Amy.
-The characters frequently banter about scientific theories or news (notably around the start of the show) and make science-related jokes.
+The characters frequently banter about scientific theories or news and make science-related jokes.

 Science has also interfered with the characters' romantic lives.
 Leslie breaks up with Leonard when he sides with Sheldon in his support for string theory rather than loop quantum gravity.
 When Leonard joins Sheldon, Raj, and Howard on a three-month Arctic research trip, it separates Leonard and Penny at a time when their relationship is budding.
 When Bernadette takes an interest in Leonard's work, it makes both Penny and Howard envious and results in Howard confronting Leonard and Penny asking Sheldon to teach her physics.
 Sheldon and Amy also briefly end their relationship after an argument over which of their fields is superior.

 As the theme of the show revolves around science, many distinguished and high-profile scientists have appeared as guest stars on the show.
 Astrophysicist and Nobel laureate George Smoot had a cameo appearance in the second season.
 Chemical engineer and Nobel laureate Frances Arnold portrayed herself in the 12th season.
 Theoretical physicist Brian Greene appeared in the fourth season, as well as astrophysicist, science popularizer, and physics outreach specialist Neil deGrasse Tyson, who also appeared in the twelfth season.
 Cosmologist Stephen Hawking made a short guest appearance in a fifth-season episode; in the eighth season, Hawking video conferences with Sheldon and Leonard, and he makes another appearance in the 200th episode.
 In the fifth and sixth seasons, NASA astronaut Michael J. Massimino played himself multiple times in the role of Howard's fellow astronaut.
 In the sixth season, NASA astronaut Buzz Aldrin had a cameo appearance.
 Bill Nye appeared in the seventh and twelfth seasons.